EDCD/EDDI/SpeechResponder/Variables.md

 Details of an individual commodity being carried.

-	- 'name' name of the cargo (e.g. Tea)
+	- `name` name of the cargo (e.g. Tea)
-	- 'commodity' object containing commodity details
+	- `commodity` object containing commodity details
-	- 'category' category of the commodity (e.g. Foods, Machinery, Technology)
+	- `category` category of the commodity (e.g. Foods, Machinery, Technology)
-	- 'owned' number of units privately purchased or collected (not stolen or mission related)
+	- `owned` number of units privately purchased or collected (not stolen or mission related)
-	- 'stolen' number of units flagged as stolen
+	- `stolen` number of units flagged as stolen
-	- 'haulage' number of units associated with a mission
+	- `haulage` number of units associated with a mission
-	- 'haulageData' list of mission related specifics for associated haulage
+	- `haulageData` list of mission related specifics for associated haulage
-	- 'total' total number of units
+	- `total` total number of units
-	- 'need' number of units needed to satisfy all mission requirements associated with cargo
+	- `need` number of units needed to satisfy all mission requirements associated with cargo
-	- 'price' price of an individual unit
+	- `price` price of an individual unit

 ## Haulage

 Mission related details of haulage under the 'haulageData' object, within the Cargo object, used by the Cargo Monitor.

-	- 'missionid' unique identifier ID of the mission
+	- `missionid` unique identifier ID of the mission
-	- 'name' name of mission
+	- `name` name of mission
-	- 'status' status (active, complete, failed) of the mission
+	- `status` status (active, complete, failed) of the mission
-	- 'originsystem' origin system of the mission
+	- `originsystem` origin system of the mission
-	- 'sourcesystem' source system for 'source and return' and 'salvage' missions
+	- `sourcesystem` source system for 'source and return' and 'salvage' missions
-	- 'sourcebody' station for 'source and return' missions, body for 'salvage' missions
+	- `sourcebody` station for 'source and return' missions, body for 'salvage' missions
-	- 'type' type (altruism, delivery, massacre, etc) of the mission
+	- `type` type (altruism, delivery, massacre, etc) of the mission
-	- 'legal' true if the mission is legal
+	- `legal` true if the mission is legal
-	- 'shared' true if the mission was shared by a wing-mate
+	- `shared` true if the mission was shared by a wing-mate
-	- 'amount' amount of the commodity involved in the mission
+	- `amount` amount of the commodity involved in the mission
-	- 'collected' amount of the commodity collected in a wing mission
+	- `collected` amount of the commodity collected in a wing mission
-	- 'delivered' amount of the commodity delivered in a wing mission
+	- `delivered` amount of the commodity delivered in a wing mission
-	- 'expiry' expiry date and time of the mission
+	- `expiry` expiry date and time of the mission

 ## Commodity